ontowhee/django-local-test/notes/ticket-25243.md

 	- A django feature that allows you to point to a table in the database, and it will output the Django model for that database.
 	- I tried it out on my project, which had already declared the django models.
 It output models with `class Meta.managed = False`.
 - sqlite_master
+    - From Jacob Walls comment on the PR: "This was renamed to sqlite_schema in 3.33.0"

 ## PR Review